Wednesday, November 16, 2022

 RIC Sergant Walsh

-RIC Sergent Michael Leddy resided at Annmount, Friars Walk, which was an enclave of houses specially built to house RIC men who worked at nearby Cat Fort and Elizbeth Fort.
+RIC Sergent Michael Leddy resided at Annmount, Friars Walk, which was an enclave of houses built to house RIC men who worked at nearby Cat Fort and Elizbeth Fort.

 RIC Srgt.
 Leddy